burichh/gpt/README.md

 I had to cut out the paper for my own project, too.
 I did not have time for this project, so that
 ```

+Note that I did not upload my trained model because it's quite big (1.4GB), and it's not really useful for anyone besides me playing with it for the sake of this project.
+As an alternative, you can access the HuggingFace version of GPT-2 Small (124M) as I did in my `sample.ipynb`.

 # Technical overview